When to retake GRE exam?

 What are the factors to be considered before you retake your exams?

 1. Time factor: You must take into account the time left for completing your application.
 While you may want to build up your chances with a decent GRE score, do not overlook other important aspects of your application process i.e. your essays and recommendations.
 Refrain from acting like a GRE fanatic and compromising with a lack-luster SOP and run-of-the-mill recommendations.

-4. It was not your day: you had been consistently scoring well in your mocks, but the D day was ill-fated for you.
-There is something called Murphy’s law and you are still wondering why it had worked in your life that day.
+4. It was not your day: You had been consistently scoring well in your mocks, but the D day was ill-fated for you.
+There is something called Murphy’s Law; and you are still wondering why it had worked in your life that day.
 Relax!
 There is always a second chance in life.
 The edge you now have is the confidence of taking the exam once.
-You have coped up with the real-time pressure, know the setting and with better preparation, you can definitely take the bulls by its horn.
+You have coped up with the real-time pressure and familiarized yourself with the setting; with better preparation, through GRE coaching and GRE classes, you can definitely take the bulls by its horn.

-5. Realistic expectations: your scores may not improve as dramatically as you are fancying it to.
-You have put in endless grueling hours of sweat and toil and be ready to repeat the regimen if you must take GRE again.
-If you have just missed the mark by a few points, and those points matters you can explore the option of retaking your GRE, especially if you just casually browsed through the reading material and took the test with lukewarm preparation.
+5. Realistic expectations: Your scores may not improve as dramatically as you are fancying them to.
+Despite putting in endless, grueling hours of sweat and toil, you should be ready to repeat the regimen if you must take GRE again.
+If you have just missed the mark by a few points, and those points matter, you can explore the option of retaking your GRE especially if you just casually browsed through the reading material and took the test with lukewarm preparation.

-While it may go in your favor to take the test again if the scores do not do justice in exhibiting your true competency, at times taking repeat test can land you up with a lesser score.
-GRE is undoubtedly a crucial part of our application, but it is certainly not the sole deciding factor for your application acceptance.
-An average GRE coupled with an excellent SOP, Impressive recommendations and good academics can still get you a place in your dream school.
+While it may go in your favor to take the test again if the scores do not do justice in exhibiting your true competency, at times retaking the GRE can land you up with a lesser score.
+GRE is undoubtedly a crucial part of your application, but it is certainly not the sole deciding factor for the acceptance of your application.
+An average GRE coupled with an excellent SOP, impressive recommendations and good academic scores can still get you a place in your dream school.
 Be positive, stay focussed and act judiciously.